Next application round: 1 February - 1 March 2020, see the full Call for Applications

 - Personal involvement in research or field related working experience.

 Upon a positive evaluation of the proposal by the admissions committee, candidates are invited to a personal interview, the main purpose of which is to determine the applicant's motivation and academic potential to study in the programme.
-The interviews take place in late June/early July and candidates are being informed shortly beforehand.
-In case the applicant does not reside in Estonia, interviews can be carried out via skype or other media.
+The interviews take place in about 2-3 weeks after the application deadline and candidates are being informed shortly beforehand.
+In case the applicant does not reside in Estonia, interviews can be carried out via Skype or other media.

 For detailed information about the Political Science PhD programme’s requirements after admission, see here.